wgumaa/Lookout/README.md

    name, and choose a scan interval from 1 to 30 minutes.

    The provider ID is not something you choose or type freely.
 It is a code LLM Vision generates when you set up a provider.
-To find
+The easiest way to find it: go to Settings, then Devices and Services, find your provider under LLM Vision, click it, then click the config entry and choose Copy Entry ID (or the equivalent copy icon next to the entry in newer Home Assistant versions).

-   it: go to Developer Tools, then Actions, search for llmvision.image_analyzer, switch to UI mode, select your provider from the Provider dropdown, then switch to YAML mode.
+   If that option is not available in your version, an alternative: go to Developer Tools, then Actions, search for llmvision.image_analyzer, switch to UI mode, select your provider from the Provider dropdown, then switch to YAML mode.
 The value shown after "provider:" is what you need, for example something